DataDog/integrations-core/agent_metrics/README.md

 The Agent_metrics check does not include any events.

 ### Service Checks

-The Agent_metrics check does not include any service checks.
+The Agent_metrics check does not include any Service Checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][9].